12th Texas Cavalry Regiment

 The 12th Texas Cavalry Regiment was a unit of mounted volunteers recruited in Texas that fought in the Confederate States Army during the American Civil War.
 The regiment was enrolled in state service in September 1861 and in Confederate service the following month.
 The regiment fought at Whitney's Lane, Cotton Plant, and L'Anguille Ferry in 1862, Goodrich's Landing in 1863, and Blair's Landing and Yellow Bayou in 1864.
 The unit also participated in numerous skirmishes and scouts.
 It disbanded in May 1865.
+Perhaps its most notable veteran was Albert Parsons, the teenaged brother of the unit's commanding officer, who would become a martyr of organized labor for his role in the Haymarket Affair.

 Formation

 Soon after the war started in April 1861, William Henry Parsons, a Waco newspaper editor, began recruiting men for a cavalry regiment.
 On 11 September 1861 the unit organized at Rockett Springs near Waxahachie as the 4th Texas Dragoons with Parsons elected colonel.
 On 28 October the regiment was mustered into the Confederate Army as the 12th Texas Cavalry.
 The regiment enrolled approximately 940 men in 1861.
 A number of Texas counties were represented as follows: